Skip to main content

 2. L-theanine, an amino acid that promotes alpha-wave activity tied to calm focus.

-3. Apigenin, a chamomile compound that gently activates GABA receptors (the brain's main calming system).
+3. Apigenin, a chamomile compound that gently activates GABA receptors (the brains main calming system).

 When Should I Get Screened for Sleep Apnea?

-You should get screened for sleep apnea if you wake up unrefreshed, snore, have unexplained high blood pressure, or feel like a "fit" person who still cannot recover.
 The stereotype of the sleep apnea patient is misleading.
 We frequently see thin, fit individuals, often women, with Upper Airway Resistance Syndrome (UARS), a condition where the airway is narrow but does not fully collapse.
-They do not have classic apnea events, but their nervous system spends the night fighting to breathe.
+They dont have classic apnea events, but their nervous system spends the night fighting to breathe.
 That keeps the body in a low-grade fight or flight state and wrecks sleep quality.
-If you are doing everything right and still wake up tired, we advocate for a precision sleep study that looks for these subtler patterns.

 What Are the Treatment Tools for Better Sleep?